linked0/web/dev.md

 🌟🏓🦋⚾️🐳🍀🌼🌸🏆🍜😈🐶🦄☕️🚘※
 # # 1.
 Code/Error
+Forking Mainnet Block Height 15969633, Manual Mining Mode with interval of 10 seconds Error HH8: There's one or more errors in your config file:

+  * Invalid value {"mining":{"auto":false,"interval":10000},"forking":{"blockNumber":15969633}} for HardhatConfig.networks.hardhat - Expected a value of type HardhatNetworkConfig.

+To learn more about Hardhat's configuration, please go to https://hardhat.org/config/

+==> hardhat.config.ts(혹은 js)에서 process.env.MAINNET을 찾는데, .env에 MAINNET_URL로 되어 있어서 에러남.

 #### Your branch is ahead of 'origin/pos' by 1 commit.
 (use "git push" to publish your local commits)